villano-lab/galactic-spin-W1/paper/paper.md

     4. Learn to use the SPARC database to plot rotation curves of many galaxies.
     5. Understand data and models by interacting directly with equations and figures.

-Most of the content provided in this module has been presented and taught in previous workshops/research symposiums (University of Colorado Denver: Data Science Symposium 2021, Research and Creative Activities Symposium 2020, 2021, and 2022 [REFS]) with feedback collected from participants.
+Most of the content provided in these modules has been presented and taught in previous workshops/research symposiums (University of Colorado Denver: Data Science Symposium 2021 [@DataScienceSymposium], Research and Creative Activities Symposium 2020 [@RaCAS2020], 2021 [@RaCAS2021], and 2022 [@RaCAS2022]) with feedback collected from participants.
 We have chosen the activities for this module that proved most successful in terms of education and sparking interest in participants.